 We use several different course structures to provide you with the broadest and most instructionally appropriate class opportunities.

-- Hybrid classes, combining face-to-face and online instruction.
+- Hybrid classes, combine face-to-face and online instruction.

-Most library and information science faculty are based in Columbia, with clinical faculty in St. Louis and Kansas City, and Program Liaisons in Springfield and Omaha, NE, allowing us to provide classes in those locations as well.
+Most library and information science faculty are based in Columbia.
+Clinical faculty in St. Louis and Kansas City, and a Program Liaison in Omaha, NE provide student support and coordinate extracurricular activities.

 Courses are semester-based.
 Students typically take between one and three classes each semester and finish in two to four years.
 Topic strengths include: